 Generally talking, the practice of the yoga philosophy as a whole leads to many advantages, increasing not only the body's efficiency but also the capacity in selfcontrol, concentration and the self-knowledge, improving the quality of life.

 The mind, and his control, is a very powerful tool, often underused and underestimated in the West culture, and that can help each one to conduct a more 'balanced' life also in the 'small things' like scuba diving.

-By the way, the Hatha yoga or Raja Yoga, also called Ashtanga Yoga (yoga in eight limbs: guru Patanjeli, II century BC; not to be confused with the Ashtanga Vinyasa Yoga of Pattabhi Jois, focused mainly on asana practice), is composed by two main parts.
+By the way, Ashtanga Yoga (yoga in eight limbs: guru Patanjeli, II century BC, not to be confused with the recent Ashtanga Vinyasa Yoga of Pattabhi Jois, focused mainly on asana practice), is composed by two main parts.
 The first one, that collects the first four limbs, focus the attention to the 'external part' and is composed by: